 Drive as far as the road will take you, then hit the water for the final leg to Kettle Falls Hotel in Voyageurs National Park.
 Leave modern life—with both its burdens and its luxuries—in your wake as you boat to the remote hotel, 15 miles from the nearest road.
 Life here is simple: Eat your meals on the screened porch, sleep in antique-furnished rooms, share bathrooms (unless you rent a villa, in which case you’ll have the bathroom and a screened-in porch all to yourself), and spend most of your time exploring the lakes and forests like the Native Americans, French voyageurs, bootleggers, and miners that came before you.

-Check Prices for Kettle Falls Hotel in Minnesota
+Check Prices for Kettle Falls Hotel in Voyageurs National Park

 The Elegant Classic, Yosemite National Park, California

 If photographer Ansel Adams taught us anything, it’s that nature is intrinsically elegant.
 That elegance is on full display at Yosemite’s historic The Ahwahnee Hotel, where Adams (as well as queens and presidents) was once a regular guest.
 Built for affluent nature lovers in the 1920s, the hotel’s incredible views of Half Dome, Yosemite Falls, and Glacier Point continue to draw visitors willing to pay for the pleasure.